EvanLovely/KeyRemap4MacBook/README.md

 * Go to System Preferences > Keyboard > Modifier Keys.
 Set Caps Lock to No Action.
 * Install [PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html.en).
 Set it to map the Caps Lock Key to key code 62 (right control key).
 Now holding Caps Lock is like holding the right control.
 * Install [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/index.html.en).
+* Bring in the custom settings I made one of two ways.
-* Clone this repo in ` ~/Library/Application Support\ ` so that way you should see this path to the KeyRemap4MacBook settings file: ` ~/Library/Application Support/KeyRemap4MacBook/private.xml `
+    1. Clone [this repo](https://github.com/EvanLovely/KeyRemap4MacBook) in ` ~/Library/Application Support\ ` so that way you should see this path to the KeyRemap4MacBook settings file: ` ~/Library/Application Support/KeyRemap4MacBook/private.xml `
-	* Optionally, you could go to the KeyRemap4MacBook settings under “Misc & Uninstall” and click “Open private.xml” then paste the contents of my private.xml in there.
+    2. Go to the KeyRemap4MacBook settings under “Misc & Uninstall” and click “Open private.xml” then paste the contents of [my private.xml](https://raw.github.com/EvanLovely/KeyRemap4MacBook/master/private.xml) in there.
-* Reload the XML on the “Change Key” tab
+* Reload the XML on the “Change Key” tab.
-* Enable the top 5 rules that just appeared.
+* Enable the top rules that just appeared; picking between Diamond Style or Vim Style.

 * * *